 We developed the Accelerated Learning Program, which offers advanced courses in language arts, math, science, social studies, and Spanish.
 This program differs from magnet programs, wherein students may qualify for classes targeted to their strengths, rather than a "all or nothing" approach.
-We also employ the only full time middle school gifted and talented teacher out of the magnet programs.
+We also employ the only full-time middle school gifted and talented teacher beyond the magnet programs.
 In 2020, we launched our new Academy Preparation Program, which redefined our exploratory classes to include career and industry tracking and testing.

 Our music programs are recognized among the elite in the state.
-Band, chorus, and orchestra have received distinguished ratings from KMEA for 15 consecutive years.
+The band, chorus, and orchestra have received distinguished ratings from KMEA for 18 consecutive years.

 Our teachers, both past and present, have been honored with national awards.
 Former band director Lois Wiggins was a Grammy Award Finalist, and 8th grade social studies teacher April Deener was named the Kentucky History Teacher of the Year by the Gilder Lehrman Institute of American History.

-Finally, our students have represented us in state and national science fair competions, and our Beta, KUNA, and KYA groups have been named Clubs of Distinction.
+Finally, our students have represented us in state and national science fair competitions, and our Beta, KUNA, and KYA groups have been named Clubs of Distinction.

 RESPONSIBLE, RESPECTFUL LEADERS AND CITIZENS